mikeizbicki/cmc-csci145-math166/11b_word2vec_coding/README.md

 By adjusting the p hyperparameter, we can control how important the word similarities must be.
 A typical p value would be between 30-60, since this will result in scores roughly on a similar scale as the pagerank vectors.
 In practice, however, the optimal value would be learned from a dataset using SGD.
+There's a famous expression from the early 2000s that goes:

+> Google uses data mining the same way that Microsoft uses the if statement.

 **Task:**
 Implement the "better method" described above.